-It’s good to spend a bit more for an acoustic-electric guitar.
+It’s good to spend a bit more on an acoustic-electric guitar.
 Perhaps, getting one of the best acoustic-electric guitars under $500 is the best choice.

 However, even though the budget has been narrowed down, there is still a plethora of guitars on the market to be crazy about.